Regional Public Health planning and implementation

 The Act recognises the shared responsibilities for Public Health, across State and Local Government but also other agencies and Non-Government Organisations in a partnership approach.
 Councils are at various stages of implementation of these Regional Public Health Plans in partnership with stakeholders.

-Reports are due to the Chief Public Health Officer by 30 September 2018.
+Section 52 Reports for the reporting period 1 July 2016 to 30 June 2018 are due to the Chief Public Health Officer on or before September 30, 2018.

 For further information, please contact the Local Government Relations and Policy Team on: